bh3d4/Space-VT-task2-demo/README.md

 The features which have been finished

  - Show a certain element in the canvas in a day or in a month

-Still need to improve

- - Compare a certain element in the canvas in two or more days or months
+ - Compare a certain element in the canvas in some days or months

 ### IMF data in MongoDB documents